 Oven Ready Lasagna Noodles

-Lasagna is our FAVORITE dinner around here (this is our favorite recipe).
+Lasagna is our FAVORITE dinner around here, especially my signature meat lasagna without ricotta cheese.
 A few years back, I discovered oven ready lasagna, and I’ve never gone back.
 I would never make lasagna unless it was a special occasion because I did not enjoy boiling the noodles!
 This makes preparation so much easier.
 I honestly can never tell the difference – you just have to make sure the noodles are completely covered in sauce, or else they won’t self-cook.

 Double recipes for later